LucasGabrielfl0/Routh-Hurwitz/README.md

 # Routh-Hurwitz
-Matlab code used to test the sistem stability using the Routh-Hurwitz criterion
+Matlab code used to test the system stability using the Routh-Hurwitz criterion